DavidArno/Arnolyzer/Arnolyzer.Analyzers/Documentation/AA1102InterfacePropertiesShouldBeRead_OnlyAnalyzer.md

 2. Breaking the principle of least astonishment by manipulating the value provided to the setter, such that requesting the value back supplies a different value to that set.

 In addition, mutable properties break the immutability pattern: the value can change throughout the application.
 This can lead to thread-unsafe code and can make both testing and maintenance harder.

+Therefore, interfaces should not, in most cases, define setters as that forces implementing classes down the above violation routes too.

 ## How to fix violations